Tripsiir/UH-stat-bioinf/connectivity-scores/connectivity-scores-report.md

 ## tioguanine             0.13805259
 ```

-And for the second component (note: the print-out of CSanalysis is not suppressed unfortunately):
+The same can be done for the second component (note: the print-out of CSanalysis is not suppressed unfortunately):

 ```r